-1 Follow the NFS configuration wizard until the Authentication options appear:
+In the NFS configuration window, click the Authentication tab.
+Authentication options appear:

-- 2 If the server you are connecting to uses NIS as its authentication method, click Use NIS Authentication, and in the NIS Domain field, type the domain name that your System Administrator has designated for NIS authentication on your network. - 3 If the server you are connecting to uses PCNFSD as its authentication method, make sure that Use NIS Authentication is not selected, and in the PCNFSD Authenticator field, type the host name of the computer on your network that is responsible for all authentication. - 4 Click Next.
+- 2 If the server you are connecting to uses NIS as its authentication method, click Use NIS Authentication, and in the NIS Domain field, type the domain name that your System Administrator has designated for NIS authentication on your network. - 3 If the server you are connecting to uses PCNFSD as its authentication method, make sure that Use NIS Authentication is not selected, and in the PCNFSD Authenticator field, type the host name of the computer on your network that is responsible for all authentication. - 4 Click OK.